Immigration Rights & Resources

 It's important to note that these enforcement priorities represent a significant shift from previous administrations, which had more narrowly defined target groups.
 The current approach reflects a broader interpretation of enforcement priorities, potentially affecting a larger portion of the immigrant population.

-Yes, undocumented immigrants without criminal records are at significant risk of being detained by ICE.
-Recent data shows that a large proportion of ICE arrests involve individuals with no criminal history.
-In a single day in January 2025, nearly half of the 1,179 individuals arrested by ICE had no criminal background.
-This trend indicates that ICE is targeting a broad range of undocumented immigrants, regardless of their criminal history.
+• Yes, undocumented immigrants without criminal records are at very high risk of being detained by ICE.
+Recent data shows that the majority of ICE arrests in Colorado now involve individuals with no criminal history.

-While ICE does prioritize individuals with criminal convictions, the current enforcement approach is much broader.
+• While ICE does prioritize individuals with criminal convictions, the current enforcement approach is much broader.
 The Trump administration has expanded ICE's focus to include:

-Individuals with any criminal history, regardless of severity
+1. Individuals with any criminal history, regardless of severity

-Those charged with a criminal offense, even if not yet convicted
+2. Those charged with a criminal offense, even if not yet convicted

-Anyone who has committed acts that constitute a chargeable criminal offense
+3. Anyone who has committed acts that constitute a chargeable criminal offense

-Individuals who have engaged in fraud or misrepresentation in official matters
+4. Individuals who have engaged in fraud or misrepresentation in official matters

-Those who have abused public benefit programs
+5. Those who have abused public benefit programs

-Individuals subject to a final order of removal
+6. Individuals subject to a final order of removal

 Learn more here: The End of Immigration Enforcement Priorities Under the Trump Administration

-Yes, individuals with TPS are now at risk of detention and deportation.
-On January 29, 2025, the Trump administration revoked deportation protections for approximately 600,000 Venezuelans by overturning a previous decision that extended their TPS5.
-This change takes effect immediately, reverting the TPS expiration date for Venezuelans to April 2025.
-While the future of TPS holders from other countries wasn't explicitly clarified, this action suggests that TPS protections are being reevaluated and potentially revoked for other groups as well.
+On January 29, 2025, the Trump administration revoked deportation protections for approximately 600,000 Venezuelans by overturning a previous decision that extended their TPS.
+This change took effect immediately, reverting the TPS expiration date for Venezuelans to April 2025.

-Yes, asylum seekers and refugees are at increased risk of being targeted by ICE.
+• Yes, asylum seekers and refugees are at increased risk of being targeted by ICE.
 The Trump administration has expanded ICE's focus to include a broader range of individuals, regardless of their immigration status.
 This includes those who have entered the country seeking asylum or as refugees.
 The administration has also granted additional authorities to various federal agencies to arrest undocumented immigrants, which may include those in the asylum process or with refugee status.

 Learn more: Trump administration launches nationwide immigration enforcement blitz

-Yes, ICE can now detain people at locations previously considered "protected areas," including hospitals, schools, and churches.
+• Yes, ICE can now detain people at locations previously considered "protected areas," including hospitals, schools, and churches.

 On January 21, 2025, the Department of Homeland Security (DHS) announced the termination of the policy that limited ICE agents' authority to apprehend undocumented individuals at or near these sensitive locations.
 This change allows immigration officials to enter educational institutions, medical facilities, and religious venues to carry out arrests.